LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.
    - The cart table is wrapped in a `.tta-cart-table-wrapper` element so it can scroll horizontally on narrower screens, and CSS now stacks table cells for easier reading on phones.
    - A WPBakery hero banner appears above the cart using `do_shortcode()`.
-   - If a visitor selected a membership on the Become a Member page, that membership appears as its own line item in the cart.
+   - If a visitor selected a membership on the Become a Member page, that membership appears as its own line item labeled **Standard Membership** or **Premium Membership**.
    - Premium members cannot add another membership at all.
-Attempts to add Basic or Premium memberships are rejected.
+Attempts to add Standard or Premium memberships are rejected.
-   - When the cart only contains a membership, the table hides the **Ticket Reserved for…** column and the first column heading becomes **Event or Item**.
-Membership pricing shows "Per Month" in the price and subtotal columns, and the total row also displays "Per Month".
-Column spans adjust so the table remains aligned without the countdown column.
+   - Membership rows never display the **Ticket Reserved for…** column.
+When tickets are also present, the membership's **Event or Item** cell spans both columns so the layout remains aligned.
+Pricing shows "Per Month" in the price and subtotal columns, and the total row also displays "Per Month".
    - Membership line items include `data-label` attributes so mobile views show field names like **Event or Item**, **Quantity**, **Price**, and **Subtotal**.
+On phones, the remove button sits centered beneath each item without a surrounding border, matching ticket rows.
    - If both a membership and tickets are present, the total row displays the first charge (e.g. `$15.00 today, $10 Per Month`) so customers understand future recurring payments.
    - A dedicated **Ticket Reserved for…** column displays a live ten minute countdown for ticket rows.
   - The Quantity column enforces the per‑member limit configured for each ticket.